megalithic/ee-react/README.md

 ## TODO

 - [ ] add in `prettier` for auto-linting as a git-hook
+- [ ] set up ENV variables for each type of environment: development, staging, production (dotenv?)
 - [ ] specify the build/deployment process
 - [ ] tie in circle-ci build status (tests, coverage, etc)
 - [ ] make determination of using FabricJS or KonvaJS